Book: A Whisper across time

-Seventeen years ago, after listening to a radio programme about second generation Holocaust survivors, Olga Campbell experienced feelings she had spent a lifetime repressing.
-Her experience of grief, sorrow and sadness had its origins in events which happened to her family during the Holocaust.
-She started to confront these feeling by creating a solo multimedia exhibition in 2005 called “Whispers Across Time.”
-A year ago she felt compelled to write her family’s story.
-It felt as if her ancestors were whispering to her, encouraging her to do this. “ A Whisper Across Time” is the result of these whispers.
+Twenty years ago, after listening to a radio programme about second generation Holocaust survivors, I experienced feelings that I’d spent a lifetime repressing.
+My experience of grief, sorrow and sadness had its origins in events which happened to my family during the Holocaust.
+I started to confront these feeling by creating a solo multimedia exhibition in 2005 called “Whispers Across Time.”
+A year ago I felt compelled to write my family’s story.
+It felt as if my ancestors were whispering to me, encouraging me to do this. “ A Whisper Across Time” is the result of these whispers.

 This is a story of remembering and healing.
 It is also a cautionary tale asking the reader to look at what is happening in the world today.
 It happened before – it could happen again.